Olive Garden’s Alfredo Sauce

 - Melt the butter in a large saucepan over medium heat.
 Add the garlic and cook for one minute.

-- Reduce the heat to low once the sauce begins to bubble.
+- Bring to a gentle bubble, then reduce heat to a simmer.
 It will continue to thicken as it simmers.

-- Drain the pasta and carefully mix it into the sauce until well incorporated.
-The pasta will absorb the sauce an it will get thicker still.
+- Drain the pasta and combine it with the sauce until well incorporated.
+The pasta will absorb the sauce and it will continue to thicken.

 Notes